 Kathleen L. Neville, Ph.D., Kean University School of Nursing Professor and Program Coordinator of Offsite Nursing Programs at RVCC 908-526-1200 X8917 firstname.lastname@example.org

 Click here to read more about the Nursing Program's Philosophy, Framework, and Goals.

 The Health Science Education Department offers two routes to prepare students for a career as a Registered Nurse, both leading to an AAS in Nursing.
 The Generic program is the entry-level route for students without prior nursing education, available as a Day or Evening/Weekend option.
 The Practical Nurse-Associate Degree (PNAD) program is the bridge option for students who have completed a Licensed Practical Nurse program, graduated the LPN program with a 3.25 GPA or higher, and are currently licensed and working as LPNs in New Jersey.
 The PNAD program operates primarily as a Day program.
 LPNs who do not qualify for the PNAD program may apply to the Generic program, and have the option to pursue Advanced Standing.
 To be eligible for Advance Standing, you must live or work in Somerset or Hunterdon County.
-Contact Nadine Larson for more information about Advanced Standing, or other admission questions that are not answered by the information and downloadable packets below:
+Contact the Coordinator of Health Science Education for more information about Advanced Standing, or other admission questions that are not answered by the information and downloadable packets below:

 Please note: Students interested in pursuing the nursing program will initially be enrolled into the AS in Health Science degree as pre-nursing majors.
 Students must complete the pre-requisites in order to become eligible to apply for selective admission for entrance into the nursing program.